Things to Do in Boston

 Insider tip: Weekends feel more relaxed, while weekdays offer a more authentic campus atmosphere.

 As you walk through the square, you’ll naturally move into the grounds of Harvard University, where tree-lined courtyards, brick buildings, and historic halls create a calm, timeless atmosphere.
-Many visitors also continue toward the river to see parts of Massachusetts Institute of Technology, adding a modern contrast to the experience.
+Many visitors also continue toward the river to see parts of the Massachusetts Institute of Technology, adding a modern contrast to the experience.
 Together, these campuses offer some of the most interesting things to see in the Boston area.

 9. Walk the Waterfront on the Boston Harborwalk